MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-web-app/static-web-app-with-swa-cli/create-and-deploy-static-web-app.md

 1. The same React app, as your local version, should appear.
 The same form functionality as your local version should work, returning a message from the API.

-   You code now successfully works locally and remotely for an Azure Static Web App.
+   Your code now successfully works locally and remotely for an Azure Static Web App.

-## What did the SWA CLI do for you?

-## Push changes to remote app

 ## Next steps